upday/upday.github.io/_posts/blog/2016-07-07-reactive_mindset_burgers.md

 		    error -> complain(error));
 {% endhighlight %}

 Mickey Mouse orders the burger in the dining area of the restaurant.
 By default, in ReactiveX, the event stream would be processed on the same thread.
 So, this means that the preparation of the burger would also happen in the dining area.
 But this should actually happen in the kitchen!
-This also allows Donald Duck to make more burgers while Mickey Mouse eats his burger.
+This also allows Donald Duck to make more burgers while Mickey Mouse eats his burger - so this happens in parallel.
-ReactiveX provides two methods that allow defining on which thread the operations should happen and on this thread the result should be handled: ``observeOn`` and ``subscribeOn``.
+ReactiveX provides two methods that allow defining on which thread the operations should be executed and on which thread the result should be handled: ``observeOn`` and ``subscribeOn``.
-Donald Duck should make the burger in the kitchen.
-This will be defined: ``subscribeOn(kitchen)``.
+Donald Duck prepares the burger in the kitchen: ``subscribeOn(kitchen)``.
 Mickey Mouse eats the burger in the dining area: ``observeOn(dining area)``.
-The "kitchen" should be a background thread and the "dining area" should be the main thread.
+The "kitchen" should be a background thread and the "dining area" should be the UI thread.

 {% highlight java %}
 Observable.zip(bunObservable, meatObservable, tomatoObservable,